 A successful representation of a European buyer in a (then rare) arbitration against a Norwegian oil and gas producer around 2006 led the Oslo office to pick up more energy work, later adding defence and telecoms sector clients to the mix.

 In 2010, the London office recruited three experienced English disputes lawyers from City firms: Clare Calnan, Chris Grieveson and Robert Jardine-Brown.
 Two further partners joined in London in 2016, Mike Stewart from K&L Gates and Nick Shepherd from Ince & Co, both also bringing arbitration experience.
 The firm reckons it is the only Norwegian firm with a significant English law capability.

-Other notable practitioners include Trond Eilertsen and Ola Haugen in Oslo and Øystein Meland in Bergen, who have all served as arbitrators.
+Other names to know include Trond Eilertsen and Ola Haugen in Oslo and Øystein Meland in Bergen, who have all served as arbitrators.

 Who uses it?

 Besides Naftogaz, the firm has acted for Germany’s RWE in gas price matters.
 The London office has advised offshore contractors Kvaerner, Seajacks, Synergy, Bassoe and Prospector; shipowners Spar Shipping, Navig8 and Pareto; and mutual P&I insurance associations including Gard, Norwegian Hull Club, London P&I Association and Britannia and Standard Club.

 It’s also acted for commodity traders Ronly and Bulk Trading.
 HNA Group, one of the largest privately owned conglomerates in China, has used it in more than 50 disputes since 2011, with a combined value of US$360 million.

 In 2014, the London office helped an energy contractor prevail in an expedited LCIA arbitration against an Italian oil company concerning a major offshore project in Kazakhstan.
 After a nine-day hearing, the client was awarded more than 80% of the US$112 million it had claimed.